 Recipe information

-- Prep time – 15 minutes
+- Prep time - 2 minutes

-- Cooking time – 6 hours
+- Cooking time - 6 - 7 hours

-- Yield – feeds 4
+- Yield - feeds 4 people

 - Calories – 350 per serving

-This is what you will need – (and I’ve included my secrets below).
+These are the ingredients you will need - (and I've included my secrets below).

-Get the complete list of ingredients and full instructions for making beef and kidney stew on the printable recipe card at the end of this post.
+**Get the complete list of ingredients and full instructions for making beef and kidney stew on the printable recipe card at the end of this post**

-Onions, mushrooms, cabbage, carrots and grated potato.
+- Onions, cabbage, carrots and grated potato.
 My first secret for getting a lovely thick, tasty gravy is to add a grated potato to the stew.
 The potato cooks away into the gravy and the starch in the potato acts as a thickening agent.
 My second secret is to add shredded cabbage.
 Because of the long cooking time, the cabbage disintegrates into the sauce, leaving lots of yummy flavour.

-You can use either dried or fresh thyme.
+- You can use either dried or fresh thyme.
 Dried herbs are much more concentrated in flavour than fresh herbs.
-The rule of thumb is to use 1 teaspoon of dried or 1 tablespoon of chopped fresh herbs.
+The rule of thumb is to use 1 teaspoon of dried herbs or 1 tablespoon of chopped fresh herbs.

 If you don’t like kidneys you can just leave them out and up the amount of chuck to compensate.